locT-581/sudoku-game/README.md

 # SUDOKU GAME

-Play Sudoku puzzle offline in your desktop! 🎮
+Play Sudoku puzzle offline on your desktop! 🎮

 Welcome to Sudoku Game, a desktop application developed by Electron and ReactJs.